ifvictr/faceclash/README.md

 # [Faceclash](https://faceclash.ml)
-Source code of the game I made in mid-October to November 2016, and the source of a bit of controversy at my school.
+Source code of the game I made in mid-October to November 2016, and stirred people up at my school a little.
 It initially started out as a learning experiment with SQL, AJAX, and the Elo rating algorithm.
 This game was inspired by Mark Zuckerberg's Facemash from back in 2003.

 ### A brief look at Facemash